boudinfl/acm-cr/data/acm-dl/venues.md

     - SIAM Journal on Computing (sicomp) (84-17, #2216)
     - IEEE Transactions on Knowledge and Data Engineering (tkde) (89-20, #3308)
     - Journal of Artificial Intelligence Research (jair) (93-19, #1094)
+    - Journal of the Association for Information Science and Technology (jaist) (14-20, #1245)
+    - Journal of the American Society for Information Science and Technology (jasist) (01-13, #2261)